ishkawa/APIKit/README.md

 ## Usage

-1. Create a request protocol that inherits `Request` protocol.
+1. Create a request protocol that inherits `RequestType` protocol.
 2. Add `baseURL` property in an extension of request protocol.
 3. Define request types that conform to request protocol.
     1. Create a type that represents a request of the web API.